JeppeSigaard/hacker-news-reader/README.md

 https://github.com/user-attachments/assets/f789d755-0f16-47a9-acd2-536b038222c5

-To run the project, clone it to your home directory and run:
+To run the project, clone it to your machine and run:

 ```Shell
 npm i